2071-osu/profolio/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 4. Demonstrable Complexity: While the implementation uses a Map<DayOfWeek, Map<String, String>>, it can effectively proves that the component can handle nested data structures, ensuring that the transition to a formal kernel/enhanced interface hierarchy is technically feasible.

-Once you've argued your choice of design, make a branch in your new repo called something like proof-of-concept.
-There are many ways to do this, but my preference is to use GitHub Desktop.
-From there, you can click the Branch tab, select New branch, and name your new branch.
-Alternatively, VSCode has its own GUI for git.
-You can also make use of the command line directly in VSCode to run git commands.
-It's entirely up to you.
-Regardless of your choice, we'll want a branch that you can later make a pull request from with all your changes.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my
 > preference is to use GitHub Desktop.
 From there, you can click the `Branch`